INRIA/scikit-learn-mooc/slides/ml_concepts.md

 ???

-First, I would like to discuss : Why and when would we use machine learning?
+First, I would like to discuss: Why and when would we use machine learning?

 Let me start with a couple examples.